dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-7.0/breaking-changes.md

 [!code-csharp[Main](../../../../samples/core/SqlServer/Misc/TriggersContext.cs?name=TriggerConfiguration&highlight=4)]

 Note that doing this doesn't actually make EF Core create or manage the trigger in any way - it currently only informs EF Core that triggers are present on the table.
-As a result, any trigger name can be used.
+As a result, any trigger name can be used, and this can also be used if an unsupported computed column is in use (regardless of triggers).

 A model building convention can be used to configure all tables with triggers: